-Against the DEA, attorney’s successes comes in different forms:
+Against the DEA, my success has come in different forms:

-- I have guided physicians and at least one dentist through the re-application process to have previously revoked DEA Registrations reinstated, allowing these practitioners to continue their careers practicing medicine and dentistry.
-I have also guided at least one practitioner with disciplinary history for using a banned substance through her initial application process for a DEA Registration.
+- I have guided physicians and at least two dentists through the re-application process to have previously revoked DEA Registrations reinstated, allowing these practitioners to continue their careers practicing medicine and dentistry.
+I have also guided at least two practitioners with disciplinary history for using a banned substance through their initial application process for a DEA Registration.

 - I have kept four physicians “free on bail” pending appeal.
 The legal presumption and practice is that physicians are taken into custody at the time of sentencing, if not earlier, at the time of conviction.